-Join the members of APASA at one of our annual mini-conferences.
-APASA mini-conferences are friendly events that provide an opportunity to share your work and get feedback, meet colleagues who have similar focuses, and discover potential collaborators.
+Join the members of APASA at one of our annual conferences.
+APASA conferences are friendly events that provide an opportunity to share your work and get feedback, meet colleagues who have similar focuses, and discover potential collaborators.

 Millersburg, Holmes County, OH: August 2, 2019

 The ongoing growth of the plain people—the Amish, Mennonites, Hutterites, German Baptists, Apostolic Christians, and others—means that more and more people are encountering these subcultures in the public sphere.
-For this reason, those who specifically study or work with the plain people—including health practitioners, public servants, and social researchers—must continue advancing our bodies of knowledge and best practices through critical evaluation of old paradigms and introduction of new concepts.
-The goal of this conference is to discuss advances in theory—the conceptual understanding of the plain people—and practice—the hands-on experiences of practitioners working with the plain people.
+For this reason, those who specifically study or work with the plain people—including service providers, practitioners, and social researchers—must continue advancing our bodies of knowledge and best practices through critical evaluation of old paradigms and introduction of new concepts.
+The goal of this conference is to discuss advances in theory—the conceptual understanding of the plain people—and practice—the hands-on experiences of service providers and practitioners working with the plain people.
 We will also explore the connection between the two, how the lessons of one can be used by the other.

 The conference is located within the sizeable Holmes County Amish community.
 The greater Holmes County area provides many opportunities for research and leisure.

 The conference will be a potpourri of researchers and service providers who offer a variety of angles in their work with the plain people.
 There’s sure to be lots of take-aways as we compare notes.
 Thought-provoking conversations, presentations, and panels, all within a collegial context, are characteristic of APASA conferences, and this year will be no exception.

 Following the conference theme, our sessions will include a mix of practice-based and academic-based topics, with some sessions mixing the two.
 We will have two concurrents across five sessions, two plenary sessions, and a round-table discussion.

 (P)=Practice-oriented session content